lawiparadise/KIWI_DRONE/README.md

 KIWI_DRONE
 ===============

-   [KIWI DRONE] is modifed from FlexBot Project(http://flexbot.cc/wiki) [KIWI DRONE] is under the terms of the GNU General Public License [KIWI DRONE] is made for education of Software and Drone [KIWI DRONE] is made by WHIT-edu CodingBird(http://codingbird.kr)
+[KIWI DRONE] is modifed from FlexBot Project(http://flexbot.cc/wiki)

+under the terms of the GNU General Public License

+made for education of Software and Drone

+made by WHIT-edu CodingBird(http://codingbird.kr)

 ##Source Code